graphopedia-xyz/graphopedia/choropleth-map/index.md

 is a type of thematic map in which areas are colored to represent a variable proportionally to the colored area.
 A color legend links colors with values or value ranges.

 <!--more-->
-A choropleth map shows in data by geographic region.
+A choropleth map shows in data by geographic ***region***.
 For this, the data needs to be normalized, which means the data must be expressed in rates or ratios.

-To create a choropleth map, one needs a single variable and a color value scale that encodes the values of that variable.
+To create a choropleth map, one needs a single variable and a ***color value scale*** that encodes the values of that variable.
 It is possible to make a two-variable (bivariate) choropleth map by creating two color scales, then making each semi-transparent and overlaying them. [^stevens]

 The choice of a choropleth map color scheme has to follow a color logic that avoids these known perception issues:
 1. certain combinations of colors influence a reader's perception of map patterns, making readers see patterns where none exist;